 On Your Own Feet Continued - Quantitative study

 Children and young people are the main users of care, but seem barely involved in the care process.
 Hospital's patient satisfaction surveys tend to emphasize parents rather than young patients.
-The literature showed that parents and young people often disagree on the quality of care and quality of life issues.
+The literature shows that parents and young people often disagree on the quality of care and quality-of-life issues.

 Initiative and Cooperation Partners

-The research project was a collaboration between the Rotterdam University of Applied Sciences (Expertise Centre 'Transitions in Care', Research Centre Innovations in Care), Sophia Children's Hospital (Erasmus Medical Centre Rotterdam), and the Institute of Health Policy and Management (iBMG) of the Erasmus University Rotterdam.
+The research project was a collaboration between the Rotterdam University of Applied Sciences ('Transitions in Care' expertise Centre, Research Centre Innovations in Care), the Erasmus MC Sophia Children's Hospital, and the Erasmus School of Health Policy & Management of the Erasmus University Rotterdam.
 The research was conducted in cooperation with the market research organization 'Team Vier' and was funded by the Dutch charity foundation Kinderpostzegels.

 The relevant research findings from the qualitative and the quantitative studies in the 'On Your Own Feet' programme were compiled in the PhD thesis of the programme leader, AnneLoes van Staa.
 A hard copy of the PhD thesis can be ordered here (no costs involved) or downloaded from the Erasmus University repository: